The Gallahads

 By the time of the Gallahads' next release, Smith and Dixon had departed, and were replaced by Leo Robinson, Ray Robinson, and Charles Wright, who would later go on to lead the Watts 103rd Street Rhythm Band.
 The new line-up was featured weekly on the Wink Martindale Show for a few months, and appeared on American Bandstand.
 In 1961, the group's second single "Without A Girlfriend" was released and received extensive airplay in Los Angeles.
 However, after a performance managed by DJ Alan Freed, the band was not compensated and filed a complaint against Freed.
-With Freed's connections in the music industry, he had the single pulled from any further promotion.
+Freed had the single pulled from any further promotion.
 In addition, the B-side "Be Fair" was met with resistance by radio stations for its lyrics pertaining to a blind man.
 After returning to Seattle, the band, under the billing Jimmy Pipkin and the Gallahads, released a third and final single, "This Letter To You" in 1962, but it was largely ignored.
 The band performed at the Seattle World's Fair, but disbanded by the end of the year.

 Pipkins continued to perform with a variation of line-ups under the Gallahads' name, and occasionally, the first time of which was 1974, the original members reunited.
-Smoth formed a R&B group called the Statics, which morphed into the psychedelic rock band, International Brick.
+Smith formed a R&B group called the Statics, which morphed into the psychedelic rock band, International Brick.
 The band released the single "Flower Children" in 1968.